 The trail took us from one stream to another where we would stop, relax, throw some stones, do some yoga and just take in all the natural beauty.

+After about 1.5-2 hours we finally reached the top.
 The girls were expecting the waterfall to be bigger but still found being face to face with this big force of nature amazing.

 I tried to get under the gushing waters but it was hard because there are so many jagged haphazard rocks right under it and I kept loosing my balance .

 - We all wore our flip flops, don’t ask me why, but we did.
 It didn’t seem to make a difference to us but for safety wear proper walking shoes.

 - My husband and I didn’t find the walk tiring but hubby had to carry our youngest up the last 1/4 of the journey and all the way back down.

 - Make sure you take a lot of water with you, it’s thirsty work walking through beautiful surroundings.

 There are fun fairs all over Cyprus called Luna Park they are free to get in but you have to buy tokens to get on the rides.
 This is a great treat for the kids.